What is Otoplasty Surgery?

 Ear Surgery Consultation

-Prior to the surgery, all patients must meet with Dr. Beaty for an otoplasty consultation.
+Prior to the surgery, all patients must meet with Dr. Nagy or Dr. Beaty for an otoplasty consultation.
 During the consultation, personal goals and realistic expectations will be discussed.
 A complete medical history in addition to a thorough examination of the structure of both ears will also be performed.
-Dr. Beaty will use this appointment to determine whether or not you are a good candidate for ear surgery, and the extent of surgery he will perform.
+Your surgeon will use this appointment to determine whether or not you are a good candidate for ear surgery, and the extent of surgery he will perform.
 This is a great time to ask any questions you may have prior to undergoing otoplasty.

 How should I prepare for Ear Surgery?